China Platform for European Institutional Investors

 Newsletter China Finance Focus

-Our newsletter provides investors with insights into the Chinese financial sector, by presenting an analysis of recent media outputs, mainly focussed on green finance and geopolitics, as well as an introduction by Research Fellow Ties Dams.
-See our archive.
+This newsletter provides investors with insights into the impact of geopolitics on the Chinese financial sector, by presenting an analysis of recent media outputs as well as a breakdown by Research Fellow Ties Dams.

 EU-China agreement: A sign of European geopolitical awakening